 Interestingly, a study by Thomas R. Waters, Ph.D., and Robert B. Dick, Ph.D. entitled “Evidence of Health Risks Associated with Prolonged Standing at Work and Intervention Effectiveness” states that the ill effects caused by prolonged standing at work are remediable with supportive interventions.
-For example

 - Adopting shoe inserts

 - Using desks that elevate and lower to alternate sitting and standing

 - Wearing special hosiery or stockings to support circulation

 But what about standing barefoot?

 The same study by Waters and Dick makes no mention of working barefoot at a standing desk; in fact, as far as we could find there are no studies on the topic at all.

 So our focus turns to looking at studies that pertain to prolonged standing instead.